 Each title is ranked according to its share of pageviews among the items displayed.
 Pageviews for each item are divided by the aggregate number of pageviews generated by the items displayed.

 This story explores love - the shapes it takes, the ways it changes us and the exhilarating and often terrifying ride it takes us on.
 It is the journey of two characters, Alizeh and Ayan, as they navigate life, love and heartbreak.

-Tamasha is about the journey of someone who has lost his edge in trying to behave according to socially acceptable conventions of the society.
-The film is based on the central theme of ...
+Tamasha is about the journey of someone who has lost his edge in trying to follow socially acceptable conventions of society.
+The film is based on the central theme of abrasion and loss of ...
 See full summary »

 Set against the backdrop of ambition, love, greed, and jazz - Bombay Velvet is the story of one ordinary man who goes against all odds and forges his destiny to become a 'Big Shot'.
 Jazz clubs, a passionate love story, a growing metropolis and a phenomenal hunger for a good life.
 Welcome to the City of Dreams.
 Welcome to Bombay Velvet.Written by

 7 of 10 people found this review helpful.

 Was this review helpful to you?

 | Report this